 Enrollment and declaration of intent

-- Deadline for flagging the student in Infinite Campus (IC):
+School or district deadline for flagging the student in Infinite Campus (IC)

 District Requirements

-By July 1, 2023, the local district must provide schools with a policy, established by the local board of education, for students wishing to participate in the EGP.
-The policy must include guidance for schools so that students may receive the support needed to successfully complete the program.
-The district policy addresses the unique needs of EGP students by integrating specific components in the Individual Learning Plan (ILP) to support the successful implementation of the program in local schools.
+704 KAR 3:305, Section 5(3) requires the local district to provide schools with a policy, established by the local board of education, for students wishing to participate in the EGP.
+The policy must include guidance for schools on effective implementation so that students receive the ongoing support needed to successfully complete all program requirements.
+The district policy must address the student's unique needs by integrating the specific requirements in the student’s Individual Learning Plan (ILP).

-The district policy must include the following components:
+The district’s EGP policy must include the following components:

-- Support for local school personnel in the development and monitoring of an individual learning plan (ILP) specifically designed to meet the unique needs of EGP students.
+- Support for local school personnel in the development and monitoring of an ILP specifically designed to meet the unique needs of EGP students.

-- Expectations for goal planning related to the attainment of established district essential workplace ethics programs provided in KRS 158.1413.
+- Expectations for goal planning related to the attainment of the established district essential workplace ethics program provided in KRS 158.1413.

 - Expectations for the completion of a professional resume based on the ILP High School Playbook.